xiaomengwupx/rgcache/README.md

 * Please read `LICENSE.md` for license details.

-* The original code was tested using MATLAB2017b on a machine running CentOS 6.5, but should also work on other OSs.
+* The original code was tested using MATLAB R2017b on a machine running CentOS 6.5, but should also work on other OSs.

 * Requirements